RamonJWS/Disaster-Response/README.md

 4. Go to Enter:
    `http://SPACEDID-3001.udacity-student-workspaces.com`

+If the server is running the project can be viewd here: http://view6914b2f4-3001.udacity-student-workspaces.com

 ### Licensing, Authors, Acknowledgements, etc.
 Thanks to Udacity for starter code for the web app.